MikeBinetsky/python-challenge/Homework_instructions.md

 * You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Your task is to create a Python script that analyzes the votes and calculates each of the following:

-  * The total number of votes cast
+  * [DONE] The total number of votes cast

-  * A complete list of candidates who received votes
+  * [DONE] A complete list of candidates who received votes

-  * The percentage of votes each candidate won
+  * [DONE] The percentage of votes each candidate won

-  * The total number of votes each candidate won
+  * [DONE] The total number of votes each candidate won

-  * The winner of the election based on popular vote.
+  * [DONE] The winner of the election based on popular vote.

 * As an example, your analysis should look similar to the one below: